Hooked On The Fisherman Aesthetic? Here’s How To Style It

 Fisherman Aesthetic Essential: Rain & Trench Coats

 If you need an easy layer for spring showers and unpredictable winds, a versatile trench or raincoat is a smart investment you’ll wear season after season.
-Keep it classic with preppy neutrals like khaki, or go bold with a vibrant yellow or cobalt blue.
+Keep it classic with preppy neutrals like khaki, or go bold with a vibrant yellow or mint green.

 Fisherman Aesthetic Essential: Bucket Hats